 Chronic infections deplete your body’s ability to produce regenerative hormones, like DHEA, testosterone, progesterone, thyroid hormone, and growth hormone.
 When our anabolic/regenerative hormones are depleted, we are put in a very difficult situation to heal.
 Even if the infection is removed, there is a good chance of a reinfection due to the weakened hormonal environment.

-Our immune system is revved up and produces antibodies and specific white blood cells known as eosinophils to help attack the various critters.
-Our immune system also stimulates various cytokines and interleukins to mobilize the attack against these foreign invaders.
+The Immune system is revved up and produces antibodies and specific white blood cells known as eosinophils to help attack the various critters.
+It also stimulates various cytokines and interleukins to mobilize the attack against these foreign invaders.

 How does this happen?
 I will speculate.